aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0450 2025-09-12 - How I announced my resignation from Apple.md

 Saturday and Sunday passed without any more words and on Monday morning, I received the text from Michael that he finally has an approved offer.

-I wrote all the details about July 28, which was my final day at Apple in [2025-08-23 - My last day at Apple](2025-08-23%20-%20My%20last%20day%20at%20Apple.md).
+I wrote all the details about July 28, which was my final day at Apple in \[My last day at Apple\].
 The short version is that the number that Apple gave me matched the one that Frank Chu shared, so by this time and for this number I already made up my mind.
 I told Michael that I am not taking it, sent an email to my entire team announcing my resignation and submitted the official resignation letter to the system.

 The entire story is now spread across a couple of articles and maybe I can put them together at some point.
 For now, this is the story of how I resigned from Apple.